Skip to main content

 Phases 1 and 2 produce findings.
 Phase 3 produces meaning.
 It takes the contradictions, gaps, and patterns from the first two phases and evaluates them against the client's business context: their industry, their competitive position, their stated goals, their financial constraints.

 A contradiction between an SOP and an interview transcript is interesting.
 That same contradiction evaluated against the client's goal of reducing operational costs by 20% in the next fiscal year?
-That's a $200K finding with a recommended action plan.
+That's a high-value finding with a recommended action plan.

 This is where strategic frameworks get applied.
 Not as theoretical overlays, but as lenses that give structure to specific findings.
 The output isn't a generic maturity assessment.
 It's a set of evidence-cited findings, each tied to specific documents and interview passages, evaluated against the client's actual business objectives.